-Working abroad sounds like an adventure to many people.
-However, work in Ireland needs more than just the obvious Ireland cover letter and Ireland CV writing and translation – it requires methodical preparation for passing of the Ireland job interview.
-You will face issues that probably did not even cross your mind when you become interested in Irish jobs.
+Work in abroad sounds like an adventure to many people.
+However, job search in Ireland needs more than just the obvious Ireland cover letter and Ireland CV writing and translation – it requires methodical preparation for passing of the Ireland job interview.
+You will face issues that probably did not even cross your mind when you become interested in work in Ireland.

 Do not underestimate the influence an Ireland CV can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

-When applying for a job in Ireland, you may use either English for Irish companies or other foreign language for international ones, depending on the company and your fluency.
+When applying for an employment in Ireland, you may use either English for Irish companies or other foreign language for international ones, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to understand that not knowing the English language will put you at real disadvantage from the local job seekers.